Germán Carty

-Luis Germán del Carmen Carty Monserrate (Born July 16, 1968 in Cañete) is a former Peruvian professional football (soccer) player.
+Luis Germán del Carmen Carty Monserrate (born 16 July 1968) is a Peruvian former professional footballer who played as a striker.

 Club career

 Carty most prominently played for Cienciano.
 He was the top goalscorer as Cienciano won the 2003 Copa Sudamericana.
 During his career, he played for, among others, Coronel Bolognesi, Yurimaguas, Sport Boys, Universitario, Sporting Cristal and Alianza Lima in Peru, Mexican clubs Atlante F.C. and CD Irapuato, Salvadoran club C.D.
 Chalatenango, as well as Club Blooming in Bolivia.
-He is nowadays the oldest active player in the Peruvian championship.

 International career

-Carty has made 25 appearances for the Peru national football team.
+During his career Carty made 25 appearances for the Peru national football team.